fsacconeUBA/PyMossFit/paper.md

 [doc/Unfolded.png](https://github.com/fsacconeUBA/PyMossFit/blob/9fd5bd078652533d501ecc178307ac4ca773b829/Unfolded.png)

 In this cell, the spectrum folding is performed with a Discrete Fourier Transforming routine, the *Numpy fft*.
 The theory of this procedure corresponds to the Nyquist-Shannon Sampling Theorem that helps to determine a folding channel from the symmetry of Discrete Fourier spectra [[Kong2020]](https://pythonnumericalmethods.studentorg.berkeley.edu/notebooks/chapter24.02-Discrete-Fourier-Transform.html).
-Also data can be smoothed by means of a Savitsky-Golay package (I use savgol from Scipy).
+Also data can be smoothed by means of a Savitsky-Golay package (I use savgol from *Scipy*).
 After folding, a new datafile is saved for fitting with the use of the next cell.

-The set of physical parameters such as linewidth ($\Gamma$), isomer shifts (*IS*), quadrupole splitting (*QS*) and hyperfine magnetic field ($B_{HF}$) are calculated after adjusting the amplitud (*a*), full width at half maximum (*b*), centroid (*m*), line shift (*d*) and line separation (*q*).
+The set of physical parameters such as linewidth ($\Gamma$), isomer shifts (*IS*), quadrupole splitting (*QS*) and magnetic hyperfine field ($B_{HF}$) are calculated after adjusting the amplitud (*a*), full width at half maximum (*b*), centroid (*m*), line shift (*d*) and line separation (*q*).
 Initial set of these parameters can be fitted or fixed by selecting the *"True*" or *"False"* options, respectively.
 A typical fit report of the output of this cell looks as following:
 Finally, the code loads fitted parameters, experimental and modeled subespectra in CSV formatted files.

+# Match of fitted parameters with a local database
-One final cell, allows to identify the phases from an own database.
-The ML algorithm employed to guess the present phases is based on a K-Nearest Neighbors (sklearn.neighbors).
+A final cell allows to identify the phases from an own database.
+This procedure is based on minimization of Eulerian distances of the set of parameters with the bibliographic collected ones, that can be updated or extended by the user.
+The ML algorithm employed to guess the present phases is based on a K-Nearest Neighbors (*sklearn.neighbors*).
+The output is a recommendation with a ranking of best matching suggested phases.

 # Some Examples